-Unlike Siege, the game is a co-op experience, and instead of Attackers vs Defenders, players step into the roles of their favourite Operators against a new alien threat.
+Unlike Siege, the game is a co-op experience, and instead of Attackers vs Defenders, players step into the roles of their favourite Operators again, but against a new alien threat.
 The title has the same tactical, methodical gameplay pace that players of Siege will be familiar with, but with a different enemy to deal with.

 Does Rainbow Six Extraction Have Single Player?

 The game may be built for three-player co-op, but it is playable solo in its entirety.
 That said, with many of the game's encounters presumably tuned for a party of three Operators, you may find yourself at a disadvantage in some of the game's tougher areas.
 Basing things of our experiences of the game so far, the spawn rate for enemies is much lower if you are playing solo and missions are fine-tuned depending on how many people are in your squad, so it's perfectly fine if you plan on playing solo.

-We also know that, as things stand, there's no online connectivity requirement - meaning you can play the game offline.
+We also know that, as things stand, there's no online connectivity requirement - meaning you can play the game offline!